-The Usual Suspects on WCTV-Tallahassee/Thomasville (CBS) and WJHG-Panama City (NBC): Gary Yordon will speak with attorney Sean Pittman and state Sen. Bill Montford.
+The Usual Suspects on WCTV-Tallahassee/Thomasville (CBS) and WJHG-Panama City (NBC): Gary Yordon speaks with Valerie Green from the Developmental Disabilities Council.

-This Week in South Florida on WPLG-Local10 News (ABC): Co-hosts Michael Putney and Glenna Milberg will focus on the continuing government shutdown.
-Also, the powerhouse roundtable will take on the week’s news.
+This Week in South Florida on WPLG-Local10 News (ABC): Co-hosts Michael Putney and Glenna Milberg will speak with Agriculture Commissioner Fried.

 — ALOE —